Skip to Main Content

 Afternoon:

 The rest of the afternoon is free for you to explore New Orleans at your own pace.
 We have access to explore the Cabildo and Presbytère flanking St. Louis Cathedral in Jackson Square.
 All were constructed during the Spanish period (1795-1799).
 The Cabildo was the center of government.
 The Presbytère, built on the site of what had been the residence of Capuchin monks, was used for commercial purposes.
 Both are now key components of the Louisiana State Museum.
 The Cabildo displays artifacts of American history as well as rarities such as Napoleon’s death mask.
 The Presbytère’s interactive exhibit on Mardi Gras traces our annual celebration from its origins to the present day with an exquisite collection of artifacts and memorabilia.
-Another exhibit expresses Louisiana’s saga of resilience in the face of disasters.
+Another exhibit expresses Louisiana’s saga of resilience in the face of disasters, specifically Hurricane Katrina.
 You might also like to stroll along Royal Street with its antique shops, visit the Audubon Aquarium of the Americas, or walk along the river front.
-Please note, there will be an optional motor coach to take you back to the hotel directly after lunch.
+Please note, there will be a motorcoach available to take you back to the hotel directly after lunch if you do not wish to stay in Jackson Square.

 Dinner: